-But that's why you are here no?
+But that's why you are here, no?
 It doesn't mean the code is uncrackable.
 Let us start with the basics shall we?
 If you have approached turning age 65 and are currently a Tricare beneficiary, you should already know that Medicare is an important part of your Tricare once you reach that golden age of 65.
-It is not uncommon for Tricare to send out a letter to its members when they are approaching reaching your 65th birthday, informing them that they would like them to enroll into Medicare, and if they do not do so, they could be in danger of loosing their Tricare benefits.
+It is not uncommon for Tricare to send out a letter to its members when they are approaching their 65th birthday, informing them that they would like them to enroll into Medicare, and if they do not do so, they could be in danger of losing their Tricare benefits.
 Yeah.
 That is a real thing.

 Tricare backs up Medicare as a secondary insurance in the role of Tricare for Life once you reach age 65.
 Medicare that is provided by the government in the form of Medicare Parts A (Hospital) and B (Medical) can best be looked at as two pieces of a puzzle that fit together to give you medical coverage.
-They pay typically 80% of your medical coverage while Tricare covers the remaining 20%.
-Between the two, you shouldn't have any medical out of pocket and Tricare covers your medications as good as you can normally ask for.
+They pay typically 80% of your medical expenses while Tricare covers the remaining 20%.
+Between the two, you shouldn't have any medical out of pocket, plus Tricare covers your medications as well as you can normally ask for.
 Sounds perfect right?
-For most it is.
+For most, it is.

-Its true.
+It's true.
 You are in great shape having Tricare as a secondary to pair alongside Medicare.
-You definitely wont loose any sleep at night.
+You definitely won't lose any sleep at night.
 However, most people on Tricare do not realize they have another option available on how one would set up this combination.

 Have you ever caught those cheesy Joe Namath ads popping up all over your television screen?
 Or how about all of those commercials pitching $0 premium plans?
 Yep.
 Those are all ads for Medicare Advantage plans.

-First, one must understand one simple question: What is a Medicare Advantage plan anyway?
-An important question!
+First, one must understand one simple, but very important question: What is a Medicare Advantage plan anyway?
 Medicare Advantage can best explained as a program to where a person on Medicare will run their Medicare through a private insurance company.
-This private insurance company then takes over as the primary insurance and Medicare itself no longer pays anything toward s the persons claims.
+This private insurance company then takes over as the primary insurance and Medicare itself no longer pays anything towards the person's claims.

 Because of this funding, it is quite common for Medicare Advantage plans to have low costs to them, and in fact, there are many around our great country that cost nothing monthly.
 That is where the term $0 premium comes from.
-You of course still have to pay your Medicare Part-B premium and keep your Parts A & B active.
-Just the Advantage plan can come at no extra premium.
+Of course, you still have to pay your Medicare Part-B premium and keep your Parts A & B active.
+However, the Advantage plan can come with no extra premium.

-The catch is, that these programs come with networks of hospitals and doctors.
-This means that, they work more like traditional insurance.
-If you go out of network, you either have no coverage, or less in most cases.
-This of course is different than original Medicare from the government as you are able to go to any doctor or hospital in the country as long as they accept Medicare assignment.
+The catch is that these programs come with networks of hospitals and doctors.
+This means that they work more like traditional insurance.
+If you go out of network, you either have no coverage, or decreased benefits in most cases.
+This is different than original Medicare from the government, as you are able to go to any doctor or hospital in the country as long as they accept Medicare assignment.
 Depending on your source, anywhere between 93%-98% of doctors accept Medicare assignment across the country.
-With Tricare for Life and Medicare working together, as long as Medicare pays first as a primary insurance, Tricare will pick up the difference.
+With Tricare for Life and Medicare working together, as long as Medicare pays first as the primary insurance, Tricare will pick up the difference.
 This causes the Medicare Advantage plan to be a negative in terms of that open network convenience.

 1.)
 Zero premium: This should be obvious.
-Of course zero premium plans aren't a fit for everybody, but when you have Tricare you have great coverage already.
+Of course, zero premium plans aren't a fit for everybody, but when you have Tricare, you have great coverage already.
 There is truly no need to pay even $1 for anything extra.
-But it comes at no cost, than it makes a little more sense.
+But if it comes at no cost, then it makes a little more sense.

 2.)
 No prescription coverage: This is one of the only times I would recommend picking up a Medicare Advantage plan without prescription coverage.
 Why would you?
 Because you already have great prescription drug coverage with your Tricare.
-On top of that, you loose access to the mail order pharmacy they provide which gives significant discounts.
+On top of that, you lose access to the mail order pharmacy they provide (which gives significant discounts).
 The reason for that is that they cannot send meds through the mail as a secondary insurance.
-It is better to leave off the drug coverage, and trust me there are plans that exists that do not come with drug coverage.
+It is better to leave off the drug coverage, and trust me there are plans that exist that do not come with drug coverage.

 3.)
 Part-B giveback: If it is available in your area, plans that have a benefit called a Part-B giveback can be a nice incentive!
 As I mentioned throughout this article, YOU STILL MUST PAY YOUR MEDICARE PART-B PREMIUM.
-In 2021 at the time of writing this, that premium is $148.50 per month unless you are in a higher tax bracket.
+In 2021 at the time of writing this, that premium is $148.50 per month (unless you are in a higher tax bracket).
 Plans exist all over the country that will lower the amount you pay for your Part-B premium.
-It could be $20 per month. $30 per month.
-Maybe even $80-$100 per month depending on where you live and what is available.
+It could be $20 per month, $30 per month, r maybe even $80-$100 per month, depending on where you live and what is available.
 This is a nice perk when you have Tricare!